GoogleCloudPlatform/dataflow-ordered-processing/docs/pipeline-design.md

 ## Fine print

-### Duplicate processing
+### Duplicate/unprocessed events

-Currently, the processor will discard the events which have the order number lower than the currently processed order number.
-If the new event needs to be buffered the duplicate numbers won't be checked and the processing results are unpredictable.
+The OrderedProcessor transform will output the events which have the order number lower than the currently processed order number or could not be processed due to an exception being thrown in a dedicated PCollection - OrderedEventProcessorResult's `unprocessedEvents`.
+The demo pipeline doesn't process this PCollection, but production pipelines will most likely will need to process this PCollection.

 The number of detected duplicates will be reported in the emitted processing statuses.

+[//]: # (TODO: check why not implemented)

+### Draining a streaming Dataflow pipeline

+In case a streaming pipeline which runs using the Dataflow runner is drained and still has a number of unprocessed (buffered) events, these events will be output via the unprocessedEvents PCollection with `buffered` reason.